How to Fold Salami for Charcuterie Board Like a Pro

 Marble stays cooler than wood, extending the life of your salami roses and keeping cheese at serving temperature throughout the gathering.

-Making a Salami Rose with a Wine Glass
+Making a Salami Rose With a Wine Glass

-Step 1: Making the First Layer
+Step 1: Build the First Layer

-Step 2: Adding More Layers
+Step 2: Add More Layers

 Step 3: Turn the Glass Over

-Step 4: Unveil the Salami Rose
+Step 4: Lift and Reveal the Rose

 The wine glass technique works even better when the glass is one worth keeping.
 Pair it with a personalized slate board for a full entertaining set that looks like it was planned from the start.